-- 1 Open XEdit and load the database associated with the multiviewer for which you wish to create a background action.
-Alternatively, click Connect on the Configure menu, to work online (see Using XEdit Online on page 76). - 2 Click the Actions tab.
+- 1 Open XEdit and load the database associated with the multiviewer for which you want to create a background action.
+Alternatively, click Connect on the Configure menu, to work online (see Using XEdit Online on page 71). - 2 Click the Actions tab.

-3 Click the New button on the toolbar.
+3 Click the New toolbar button.

-4 In the Tools pane, click and drag an alarm from the filtered System list onto the new action.
+4 On the Tools pane, click and drag an alarm from the filtered System list onto the new action.
 This defines the alarm as the trigger for the action.

 Note: You do not have to perform this step for actions triggered by Gateway commands, because the Gateway alarm itself acts as the trigger.
-See Creating an Action that can be Triggered via a Gateway Command, on page 330.
+See Creating an Action that can be Triggered via a Gateway Command, on page 333.